diequies/100daysofdata/README.md

 ---

+### **Day 56 of #100DaysOfData Challenge**

+Less time to code today, but I spent the whole time at **Omdena** project solving some structural problems.
+Also I started to look to the main code, but so far, it looks too complicated.
+I definitely need to learn coding skills.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+While doing the documentation, specifically the pipeline to generate the data, I realized that it was too complicated, too many code files and not with the correct flow.
+So I spent the day re-structuring the code and making a smooth pipeline, now it is much easier to explain and therefore easier to go through.
+Tomorrow I will try to complete the documentation.

+---

 ### **Day 55 of #100DaysOfData Challenge**

 Today I managed to not only progress in **Omdena** project, but also to take back again my personal project on London house prices prediction.
 It is being difficult to find the time, but I should manage it better.